 - View application history

 - Sign up for workshop/career seminar.

 - Department of Logistics and Maritime Studies

 - Department of Management and Marketing

-Related WIE information can also be found at Office of Careers and Placement Services.
+Related WIE information can also be found at the Careers and Placement Section, Student Affairs Office.

 Internship opportunities are also available on Joint Institutions Job Information System.

 Procedures for non-local students taking up internships can be found at www.immd.gov.hk/eng/faq/imm-policy-study.html.